zqjimlove/hexo-cdnify/README.md

 ## What is it

 The plugin through your `HTML` for statics file URLs rewrite to the CDN

+Default support:

 ```html
     <img data-src="____">